Sun24Y/Sun24Y_DeskWorld.theme/README.md

 https://launchpad.net/ubuntu/+source/crystalcursors

 ...some additional config files were separated within a HOME/ROOT directory and can be copied into the USER environment, if some settings should not affect the desired result.
-So there are some preconfigured config files put there and preconfigured for an import into the exclusive desktop-extension!
+So some preconfigured config files were put there and are preconfigured for an easy import into the exclusive desktop-extension!

 More screenshots of this desktop-environment is available on GoogleDrive: